YisusCL22/CRUD_Hexagonal/README.md

 ---

-## Testing (TDD)
+## 🧪 Testing with TDD

-Tests are written first to ensure that each CRUD operation works as expected.
-Below is an example using a fake repository for testing the core CRUD service.
+Unit tests ensure all CRUD operations behave as expected.

->>>python
+<<<python
 # tests/test_use_cases.py
 import pytest
 from core.entities import User